odoonix/documentation/content/applications/purchase/advanced.rst

 .. toctree::
    :titlesonly:

-   ./advanced/Analyze the performance of your purchases
+   ./advanced/Analyze the performance of your Purchase